Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Introduction

-Based on the spatiotemporal deformable attention module, we devise a transformer for simultaneous completion of the three tasks.
-Concretely, given the multi-frame feature volume extracted by a CNN backbone, the encoder aggregates spatiotemporal feature via our proposed attention module to update features of each voxel.
-Then the spatiotemporally aggregated feature volume from the encoder is fed to the transformer decoder as the memory, from which multi-person pose queries can accumulate pose features via the same attention module.
+Based on the proposed spatiotemporal deformable attention module, we devise a deformable transformer for simultaneous completion of the three tasks.
+Concretely, given the multi-frame feature volume extracted by a CNN backbone, the encoder (Sec.~\ref{sec:encoder}) aggregates spatiotemporal feature via the attention module to update features of each voxel.
+Then the feature volume from the encoder is fed to the transformer decoder (Sec.~\ref{sec:decoder}) as the memory, from which multi-person pose queries can accumulate pose trajectory features via the same attention module.
 Finally, these queries are regressed to predict multi-person pose trajectories in the observed frames and also motions for the future frames.
-We run Snipper on overlapping snippets in the video, and associate the estimated pose trajectories based on the overlapped or common frame in two consecutive snippets to achieve tracking in the entire video.
+(Sec.~\ref{sec:losses}) To achieve tracking in the entire video, we run Snipper on the overlapping snippets in a video, and associate the pose trajectories based on the common frame of two consecutive snippets.
 No further appearance descriptor is needed.

+\boldstart{Our contributions} are summarized as follows: \begin{itemize} \item We propose Snipper, a unified framework for simultaneous multi-person 3D pose estimation, tracking, and motion forecasting from a video snippet.
+To our knowledge, the proposed framework is the first one that jointly solves these three tasks in a single stage.

-\boldstart{Our contributions} are summarized as follows: \begin{itemize} \item We propose a simple yet powerful spatiotemporal deformable attention mechanism in the transformer to aggregate spatiotemporal information from multi-scale and multi-frame feature volumes.
-Its effectiveness and efficiency is validated in Sec.~\ref{sec:ablation}, and our proposed spatiotemporal attention mechanism is general to other fine-grained video understanding tasks. \item This novel attention mechanism enables Snipper, the first unified framework that regresses multi-person 3D pose estimation, tracking, and motion forecasting from a video snippet in a single stage. \item We validate the proposed framework on three challenging datasets: JTA~\cite{fabbri2018learning}, CMU-Panoptic Studio~\cite{joo2017panoptic}, and PoseTrack18~\cite{PoseTrack}.
-We show that a generic Snipper model shows competitive performance on all three tasks of pose estimation, tracking, and motion forecasting compared with specialized baselines that consider single task or incomplete multi-tasks. \end{itemize}
+\item We propose an efficient yet powerful spatiotemporal deformable attention mechanism in the transformer to aggregate spatiotemporal information from multi-scale and multi-frame feature volumes.
+Its effectiveness and efficiency is discussed in Sec.~\ref{sec:3Dattention} and validated in Sec.~\ref{sec:ablation}, and our proposed spatiotemporal attention module is also general to other image-aligned video understanding tasks.

+\item We validate the proposed framework on three challenging datasets: JTA~\cite{fabbri2018learning}, CMU-Panoptic Studio~\cite{joo2017panoptic}, and PoseTrack18~\cite{PoseTrack}.
+We show that a generic Snipper model presents competitive performance on all three tasks of pose estimation, tracking, and motion forecasting compared with specialized baselines that tackle only one or two tasks. \end{itemize}